agency-quill/agency/documentation/responsive-grid.md

 # Responsive grid
-We have developed `CSS` and `HTML` for a responsive design grid.
-The code supports web assets that work on all devices from mobile phones to large desktop monitors using a single block of code.
-Below are two examples of the responsive grid to play with.
+Welcome to the world of responsive design!
+You are now the proud owner of a reposnsive design grid.
+Your new responsive grid is made up of HTML and CSS code that works seamlessly on devices from mobile phones to large desktop monitors without the need to write HTML for each.
+That's right!
+You only need to use a single block of code.
+For a quick introduction to the responsive grid, check out the two examples below.

-[Responsive Grid](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-grid.cshtml) &ndash; This is an empty grid that demonstrates the basic layout.
+[Responsive Grid](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-grid.cshtml) &ndash; This is an empty grid that demonstrates the basic layout relationships.

-[Responsive Web Ads](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-web-ads.cshtml) &ndash; This grid demonstrates the way web ad, or banner, images are handled within the responsive grid.
+[Responsive Web Ads](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-web-ads.cshtml) &ndash; This grid demonstrates the way web ad, or banner, images work within the responsive grid.
+Review the [Web ad image sizes](https://github.com/agency-quill/agency-project-files/blob/master/documentation/web-ad-img-sizes.md) doc for specs on image and cropping sizes.

 ---